linz/basemaps/packages/_infra/README.md

 ### Serve

-The core tile generation service for [@basemaps/lambda-tiler](../lambda-tiler/) APIs, this service generates the tiles and serves them via a application load balancer which is connected to Edge
+The core tile generation service for [@basemaps/lambda-tiler](../lambda-tiler/) APIs, this service generates the tiles and serves them via a lambda URL which is connected to Edge CDN

 ### Edge